Pppp1116/content-license-policy/README.md

 Community experimentation and evolution of tweaks over time is welcome, as long as it remains non-commercial and properly credited.

+Any public distribution of derivative works that incorporate Substantial Use of the Content must clearly state that they are subject to this Policy and may not be offered under more permissive terms.

 ### 6.2.
 Translations and Localizations

 Translating the Content into another language is considered a **derivative work**.